Dhar01/Loknath-Dhar.github.io/content/posts/golang_resources.md

 - Head First Go (*got my introduction with this*)

-> Thoughts on Head-first Go: This book was published before Generics was introduced in Go, so there's no introduction to Generics.
+> *Thoughts on Head-first Go*: This book was published before Generics was introduced in Go, so there's no introduction to Generics.
 The author discussed unbuffered channels but gave a short introduction to buffered channels.

 # Exercises